- AIDS is the leading cause of death among young people (aged 10-24) in Africa, and second leading cause globally

 The use of peer educators and social media have been combined by the Y+ Programme, a platform for young people living with HIV to talk, find a mentor, become a mentor and advocate for the needs of young people.72 Similarly, ACT!2030, is a youth-led social action initiative which aims to inspire a new wave of activism in the HIV response using social media and online technology to advance young people’s SRHR.
 It is active in 12 countries: Algeria, Bulgaria, India, Jamaica, Kenya, Mexico, Nigeria, Philippines, South Africa, Uganda, Zambia, and Zimbabwe.73

 HIV testing and counselling (HTC) for young people

-Increasing access to HIV testing is vital to prevent further transmission of HIV among young people.
-Mobile and community testing initiatives are a successful way of reaching young people who are less likely to voluntarily visit a static testing centre.6 HTC has proved very successful as a form of HIV prevention in Eastern and Southern Africa.5
+Increasing access to HTC is vital to prevent further transmission of HIV among young people.
+Mobile and community testing initiatives are a successful way of reaching young people who are less likely to voluntarily visit a static testing centre.90 HTC has proved very successful as a form of HIV prevention in Eastern and Southern Africa.91

-A study in South Africa found that HIV testing and counselling (HTC) among 4,000 young people caused 41% fewer cases of HIV transmission in a four year period.20
+For example, a study in South Africa found that HIV testing and counselling (HTC) among 4,000 young people meant 41% fewer cases of HIV transmission in a four year period.92

 Barriers to HIV testing for young people

-The World Health Organisation (WHO) 2013 guidelines for HIV testing and counselling for adolescents highlight the programmatic barriers currently preventing adolescents from accessing HIV testing, and what can be done to overcome them.
+The World Health Organization (WHO) 2013 guidelines for HTC for adolescents highlight the programmatic barriers currently preventing adolescents from accessing HIV testing, and what can be done to overcome them.94

 Antiretroviral treatment for young people